-Step 3: Twist the ends until it’s secure and forms something that looks like a circle or a fish.
+Step 3: Twist the ends until it’s secure and looks like a circle or a fish.

 Step 4: Cut a piece of your plastic bag into circle.
 Six inches would be good.

-Step 5: Cut slits into the circle, creating legs…like an octopus.
-This is going to be your hovercraft.
+Step 5: Cut slits into the circle, creating legs.
+This will be your hovercraft.